tzachshabtay/MonoAGS/Docs/articles/guis.md

 A panel is a UI control which hosts other UI controls.
 Note: the panel is in fact completely unnecessary, as any other UI control can host UI controls as well, but it's useful as it provides a clear intent on its use.

+### Scrolling Panels

+A panel might contain contents bigger than the size of the panel itself.
+In that case a panel can be made scrollable, with either horizontal or vertical sliders (or both) to scroll through the inner contents of the panel.

 ### Labels

 A label is used for showing text, see [Labels](labels.md).